Kale Caesar Salad - Lakeside Natural Medicine -Lakeside Natural Medicine

 Instructions

-1. For dressing, in a blender combine the garlic, oil, miso paste, lemon juice, mustard, and egg yolks.
+1. For dressing, in a blender or food processor combine the garlic, olive oil, miso paste, lemon juice, mustard, water, and egg yolks.
 Blend until smooth.
 Season to taste with salt and pepper.
+Add more water (or olive oil) if needed to thin it out.

-2. Place kale in an extra-large bowl and add dressing.
-Using your hands, work dressing into kale.
+2. Place kale in a large salad bowl and add 1/2 the salad dressing.
+Using your hands, work the dressing into kale.
 Massaging the kale with the dressing helps break it down, making it less bitter and easier to digest.

-3. To serve, sprinkle with cheese or nutritional yeast and top with chopped egg whites and pumpkin seeds.
+4. To serve, sprinkle with cheese and top with chopped egg whites and pumpkin seeds.

 Editor’s Note: The information in this article is intended for your educational use only.
 Always seek the advice of your physician or other qualified health practitioners with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.